stehal/mtbocal/docs/icalendar.md

 iCalendar (shortened sometimes to ical) is an internet standard for exchange of calendar information. iCalendar is used and supported by many products including Google Calendar, Apple Calendar and Outlook.

-## Support for iCalendar in orienteering fixture lists
+## Support for iCalendar in federation fixture lists

 Product | Used by | iCal export | Geo coded | Direct Url for MTBO | Notes